Talking about race and racism

 October is Black History Month in the UK, where people come together to recognise and celebrate the stories of amazing Black people who’ve shaped the country.
 These stories may have been forgotten about, never told or erased because of racism.
 Throughout the month, people take the time to find out stories of Black people who’ve made a difference to the country, and celebrate Black culture and history.

-We’ve created unit meeting activities for each section to explore and celebrate Black History Month this year and beyond.
+You can use our Black History Month unit meeting activities for each section to explore and celebrate Black History Month this year and beyond.

 Talking to children and young people